 You should now see a new Community entry on the left side that should have Borg listed as package.
 Simply click Install to install Borg together with Python 3.

-Now, let’s add a new hidden share to have easy access to Borg log files and our backup script.
+Now, let’s add a new hidden share to have easy access to Borg config files.

 - Open the DSM Control Panel and choose Shared Folder